OpenTreeOfLife/reference-taxonomy/doc/method/conclusions.md

 APIs or by bulk download, in a format that can be easily parsed, and ideally without terms of use that prevent distribution and re-use of the resulting synthetic taxonomies.

+### Acknowledgments

+We would like to thank Nico Franz and Mark Holder for their comments on early versions of this manuscript; Markus Döring, Tony Rees, and Paul Kirk for answering our many questions about source taxonomies;
+Cody Hinchliff for writing an early version of the assembly code and etablishing the general approach to taxonomy combination; and Yan Wong and other users of the Open Tree system provided many helpful comments on the taxonomy.

+Financial support was provided by the National Science Foundation under grant number NNNNN-NNNNN.